shreyastaware/shreyastaware/README.md

 ## Hey, I'm Shreyas! 👋

-* 🔭  I’m currently reading the book - [ML Interviews Book](https://huyenchip.com/ml-interviews-book) and gaining perspective on approaching ML interviews
+* 🔭  I’m currently reading the book - [Effective Python](https://effectivepython.com/) and gaining perspective on approaching Python in a new light.
 * 🌱  I’m currently mastering open source libraries such as **TensorFlow** and **Scikit Learn**.
 * 👯  I’m looking to collaborate on open source projects.
 * 💬  Ping me about anything.
 Always happy to help! ✋